Mughal Central Asia campaign: Campaign

 Upon receiving the letter, Shah Jahan began mobilizing troops for the campaign.
 Shah Jahan then went to Kabul to oversee the campaign, which was led by his youngest son Murad Bakhsh.
 The army consisted of 60,000 units, around 2,208 officers, and they set off in late May 1646.
 The army split into two, one led by Murad and the other by Ali Mardan.
 The two armies converged temporarily at Charikar to clear the snow, but soon split again.
 Kilich Khan was instructed to capture Ghor and Kahmard.
-Although he, along with Khalil Beg, seized Kahmard without much trouble, the inhabitants of Ghor fought very bravely and the Mughals spared the life of the governor of Ghor upon its capitulation.
+Although he, along with Khalil Beg, seized Kahmard without much trouble, the people of Ghor fought in a manner deemed by the Mughal command to be honorable and the Mughals spared the life of the governor of Ghor upon its capitulation.
 Afterwards, Badakhshan succumbed to the Mughals.
-After Asalat Khan took Kunduz, Shah Jahan told Murad to tell Nazr Muhammad his territories in Balkh would be retained if he acted with submission.
-However, Muhammad thought cynically of the letter and fled to Persia, which enraged Murad; this led to his tracking Muhammad down in Persia but this came to no avail.
+After Asalat Khan took Kunduz, Shah Jahan ordered Murad to tell Nazr Muhammad his territories in Balkh would be retained if he surrendered.
+However, Muhammad thought cynically of the letter and fled to Persia (under Safavid rule), which enraged Murad and led to Muhammad being tracked down in Persia.
+The chase of Muhammad was a failure, however.
 On July 2, Balkh was subdued without much force, and Muhammad's 70 million rupee treasury came under Mughal control, although they had only managed to retain 12 million for the local people had plundered most of it.
-When hearing the news about Balkh, Shah Jahan was overjoyed and announced an 8 day holiday in celebration.
-He wrote to Persian shah Abbas II that he planned to take both Samarkand and Bukhara afterwards.
+When hearing the news about Balkh, Shah Jahan was reportedly overjoyed and announced an eight-day holiday in celebration.
+He wrote to Safavid shah Abbas II that he planned to take both Samarkand and Bukhara afterwards.

 Proceeding the relatively facile occupation of Balkh, Murad wrote home back to Shah Jahan in the middle of the festivities.
 Murad stated he was tired of the place, demanding to be recalled back to India.
 Moreover, the disgruntled soldiers began to lose discipline and began plundering the city.
 Shah Jahan indignantly replied that Murad would be viceroy of Transoxiana once Samarkand and Bukhara capitulated and Murad would be replaced and disgraced if he proceeded with leaving his post.
 This did not placate Murad however, and he returned to India, leaving his officers behind to govern the place.
 Shah Jahan was incensed and relinquished Murad's title of mansab.
-Shah Jahan then sent his reliable minister Saadullah Khan to govern the local towns and introduce standard currency in Balkh, which would be controlled by Bahadur Khan and Asalat Khan.
+Shah Jahan then sent his trusted minister Saadullah Khan to govern the local towns and introduce Mughal standard currency in Balkh, which would be controlled by Bahadur Khan and Asalat Khan.
 Saadullah Khan returned to Kabul on September 6.
-A lack of a supreme leader led to the Mughal occupations in Balkh and Badakhshan being subject to frequent Uzbek attacks, engaging in many inconsequential conflicts with Uzbek tribes and raiders which only further incensed the soldiers.
-Abd al-Aziz made it clear that he intended to capitalize on the Mughal struggles.
+A lack of a supreme leader led to the Mughal occupations in Balkh and Badakhshan being subject to frequent Uzbek attacks, engaging in many relatively minor conflicts with Uzbek tribes and raiders which only further provoked the soldiers.
+Abd al-Aziz stated that he intended to capitalize on the Mughal struggles.